d12frosted/elpa-mirror/melpa/highlight2clipboard-readme.txt

 Currently, Mac OS X and MS-Windows are supported.
 Contributions for other systems are most welcome.

+Windows:

+On Windows, a support script written in Ruby is used.
+For this to work, Ruby most be installed on the system.

+macOS:

+On macOS, a support script written in python is used to access the clipboard.
+The module `AppKit' must be installed.
+This can be done using the following command:

+    pip install -U PyObjC

+You might need to use a version-specific variant, such as `pip3'.

 Known problems:

 Font Lock mode, the system providing syntax highlighting in Emacs,